-$$(T, W1) \rightarrow F \rightarrow (W2, G)$$
+$(T,W1) \rightarrow F \rightarrow (W2,G).$

-Stage 1 is (T, W1); stage 2 is F, and stage 3 is (W2, G).
+Stage 1 is (T, WI); stage 2 is F, and stage 3 is (W2, G).
 We use this particular aggregation because it is the maximum aggregation permitted by the precedence constraints, which we turn to next.

 We now describe the precedence constraints, which follow common conventions in golf.
 Assuming an empty system initially, the first group can do all the stages, one after another without constraint.
-However, for subsequent groups, group n+1 cannot start stage 1 until both group n+1 arrives at the tee and group n has completed stage 2, i.e., has cleared the fairway.
-Similarly, group n+1 i.e., cleared the green.
+However, for subsequent groups, group n + 1 cannot start stage 1 until both group n + 1 arrives at the tee and group n has completed stage 2, i.e., has cleared the fairway.
+Similarly, group n + 1 cannot start on stage 2 until both group n + 1 is ready to begin there and group n has completed stage 3, i.e., cleared the green.
 These rules allow two groups to be playing on a P4 hole simultaneously, but under those specified constraints.
-We may have groups n and n+1 on the course simultaneously for all original order, but successive groups interact on the hole.
-The group in front can cause extra delay forthe one behind.
+We may have groups n and n + 1 on the course simultaneously for all n.
+That is, group n may first be on the course at the same time as group n - 1 (who is ahead), but then later be on the course at the same time as group n + 1 (who is behind).
+The groups remain in their original order, but successive groups interact on the hole.
+The group in front can cause extra delay for the one behind.